RuiFSP/PortfolioProjects/README.md

-# Project Showcase - Rui Pinto
+# Project Showcase - Rui Pinto (under construction)

 Welcome to my project showcase!
 This README file provides a brief overview of the project, highlighting my skills and accomplishments.
 Please refer to the relevant sections below for more detailed information.